gogorya/llm-assistants/README.md

 - Check environment variables.
 - Recommended to run either ollama or llamacpp-server.
 - Refer to the mentioned documentations for configuration and setup.
+- When run initially, it may take up to 5-10 minutes.
+Please wait or check Docker logs.

 ## Acknowledgements